Skip to content

 • Social media: Find out how to use social media to participate constructively in the public debate, source information, and promote your work.

-• Audio training: Identify the qualities of compelling podcast or audio journalism, including basic production.
+• Audio training: Identify the qualities of a compelling podcast or audio journalism, including basic production.

 • Investigative journalism: Understand when a story idea merits an investigative approach and how to uncover information others want to hide.